WHUTwyz/cakt/README.md

 The file paths might be somewhat disorganized.
 I will reorganize them once this busy period is over.
 Thank you for your understanding.
 ### 4
 Introduction to TXT Format（train0.txt, valid0.txt, test.txt）
-'''
-    data format:
+**data format**:
-    length :0        # a special learner's interactions sequence KC sequence :1   # knowledge concept
-    answer sequence :2
-    exercise sequence :3
-    it sequence :4     #
+length :0        # a special learner's interactions sequence KC sequence :1   # knowledge concept answer sequence :2 exercise sequence :3 it sequence :4     #
 at sequence  :5    # if value is 0, it mean there is no that information in origin dataset
-'''